risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-user.md

 ## Example

-The following statement creates a user account with the username "user1" and password 'pAssword12345'.
+The following statement creates a user account with the name "user1" and password 'pAssword12345'.

 ```sql
 CREATE USER user1